Santi-13/obisidian-notes-vault/AI/Background Maths/Jacobians - Vectors of derivatives.md

 - How the significance in changes in $y$ are proportional to $x^2$.
 - How $z$ always increase or decrease the function's value by $3$ units.

+In other words, the Jacobian represents the rate of change of a multivariate function, and evaluating it at certain points creates a vector pointing to a function's maximum.

 In the case of the Jacobian row vector we described, it also points to the steepest slope, becoming smaller as the coordinates approach maximum, minimum or saddle points.

 ![[Pasted image 20241016125602.png]]